jacob77Seven/Sorting-with-Pydictions/README.md

-# Sorting with Predictions
+# Sorting with Pydictions
-This repository is the official implementation of *Sorting with Predictions*.
+This repository is a student project converting the original into python.

 # Run the code
 To run the code, please run the following commands in the terminal: